janvda/node-red-docker-debian/docker-custom/issue 197 data volume.md

 ### Unexpected behaviour when used with `docker-compose`

-If you want to use docker images which also contains the Node-RED flows and want to use this docker image in a docker-compose file then deploying a new version of the image using the standard docker-compose instructions won't work.
+This section explains unexpected behaviour when using docker images containing also the flows based on old Node-RED docker images (v1.1.3 and earlier) in combination of docker-compose.

 The problem scenario:

 1. Someone creates a docker image `Img:1.0.0` which contains the Node-RED flow `Flow_1.0.0`
-2. You have created a docker-compose file defining a service using this `Img:2.0.0`
+2. You have created a docker-compose file defining a service using this `Img:1.0.0`
 3. The command "`docker-compose up`" will properly start this service and the very first time will create an anonymous volume that is mounted to the `/data` folder where the flow `Flow_1.0.0` is copied to.
-4. Someone updates the docker image `Img:2.0.0` which now contains the updated Node-RED flows `Flow_2.0.0`.
+4. Someone updates the docker image (= `Img:2.0.0`) which now contains the updated Node-RED flows `Flow_2.0.0`.
-5. I want to use the new version of the image, so I run first the `docker-compose pull` command.
-Which will correctly download image`Img:2.0.0`
+5. You want to use the new version of the image, so You run first the `docker-compose pull` command.
+Which will correctly download image `Img:2.0.0`
-6. then I run command "`docker-compose up`" to deploy the new version but this will indeed deploy the new version of the image but it won't create a new volume: it will still use the same volume created in step 3.
-This also means that it will NOT copy flow `FLow_2.0.0` from the image to the mounted volume and consequently will still use the old flow `Flow_1.0.0`.
+6. then you run command "`docker-compose up`" to deploy the new version but this will indeed deploy the new version of the image but it won't create a new volume: it will still use the same volume created in step 3.
+This also means that it will NOT copy flow `FLow_2.0.0` from the image to the mounted volume and consequently it will still use the old flow `Flow_1.0.0` instead of the new flow `Flow_2.0.0`

-So in order to avoid this problem you must explicitly remove the "anonymous volume" before running step 6.
+So in order to avoid this problem you must explicitly remove the "anonymous volume" before executing step 6.

 FYI it is especially the "`(preserving mounted volumes)`" in the following paragraph of  [docker-compose up documentation](https://docs.docker.com/compose/reference/up/) that explains why we have this problem with docker-compose.